pklimuk/shop_simulation/README.md

-# Program symuluje działanie sklepu
+#  Console application simulating the operation of a grocery store
-## Szczegółowa dokumentacja znajduje się w pliku `Dokumentacja.pdf`
+## Detailed documentation in polish is available in the file `Dokumentacja.pdf`